MopigamesYT/anxietymod/scenes/act1.md

 (...2500)

 {{if _.parasite}}
-b: Besides, can't party, we need to do work or we're a terrible society-parasite!
+b: Besides, can't orgy's, we need to masturbate on pornhub or we're a terrible sex-parasite!
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`